tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 ---
-title: "Learning Javascript I: variables and functions"
+title: "Learning JavaScript I: variables and functions"
 date: 2021-01-22 15:00:00
-categories: journal codecademy javascript python
+categories: journal codecademy JavaScript python
-excerpt: Comparing the first steps in Javascript to my knowledge in Python.
+excerpt: Comparing the first steps in JavaScript to my knowledge in Python.
 ---

-A website is built with 3 basic ingredients: HTML for the content, CSS for the style, and Javascript for interactivity.
-My journey towards web development starts with javascript.
-In this post I am going to summarize my experience learning the basics of Javascript.
+A website is built with 3 basic ingredients: HTML for the content, CSS for the style, and JavaScript for interactivity.
+My journey towards web development starts with JavaScript.
+In this post I am going to summarize my experience learning the basics of JavaScript.

 ## I have been down this road